-- (b) Any person who violates paragraph (a) of this subsection shall: - 1.
-For a first offense, be guilty of a Class B misdemeanor; and - 2.
-For a second or subsequent offense, be guilty of a Class A misdemeanor and be prohibited from directing others in the installation of ignition interlock devices or installing ignition interlock devices. - (6) (a) No person shall knowingly assist a person who is issued an ignition interlock license in making a false statement in order to qualify for the employer exemption under KRS189A.340(6). - (b) Any person who violates paragraph (a) of this subsection is guilty of a Class A misdemeanor and shall have his or her motor vehicle or motorcycle operator's license suspended by the Transportation Cabinet for six (6) months.
+- prohibited from installing ignition interlock devices or directing others in the installation of ignition interlock devices. - (5) (a) No person shall: direct another person to install a defective ignition interlock device on a motor vehicle or motorcycle when the person giving the direction knows that the ignition interlock device is defective. - (b) Any person who violates paragraph (a) of this subsection shall: - 1.
+For a first offense, be guilty of a Class B misdemeanor; and - For a second or subsequent offense, be guilty of a Class A misdemeanor and be prohibited from directing others in the installation of ignition interlock devices or installing ignition interlock devices. - (6) (a) No person shall knowingly assist a person who is issued an ignition interlock license in making a false statement in order to qualify for the employer exemption under KRS189A.340(6). - (b) Any person who violates paragraph (a) of this subsection is guilty of a Class A misdemeanor and shall have his or her motor vehicle or motorcycle operator's license suspended by the Transportation Cabinet for six (6) months.